 She has developed and led NHS musculoskeletal clinics at Crystal Palace, London for a number of years looking after recreational sports men and women.
 During the London 2012 Olympic Games, Kate worked as a Sports Physician at the Aquatic Centre as part of the medical team looking after swimming and diving.

 In 2018, Kate was part of the medical head quarters looking after the England Olympic Team at the Commonwealth Games in Australia.

 Kate is currently a Consultant at the English Institute of Sport at Bisham Abbey where she works as part of the medical team looking after Olympic and Paralympic athletes from a range of sports including GB hockey, canoeing, synchronized swimming, diving, wheelchair basketball and women's rugby.

-She is a fellow of the Royal College of Sports and Exercise Medicine and holds a position on the Executive board of the British Association of Sports and Exercise Medicine.
-Kate currently also holds the position of medical advisor to the Royal Ballet at the Opera House, Convent Garden.
+She is a fellow of the Royal College of Sports and Exercise Medicine and held a position on the Executive board of the British Association of Sports and Exercise Medicine.
+In addition, Kate has previously held the position of Medical advisor to the Royal Ballet.

 All aspects of general SEM